 As of December 31, 2024 and 2023, the Company had a 12.2% and 15.1% ownership interest in Flavored Bourbon, LLC., respectively, and did not record any impairment charges related to its investment in Flavored Bourbon, LLC for the year ended December 31, 2023.
 See also Note 5 - Payment Upon Sale of Flavored Bourbon, LLC.
 In January 2024, Flavored Bourbon LLC conducted a capital call, seeking to raise \$12 million from current and new investors at the same valuation as the last raise (which was in 2021).
 The Company chose not to participate in the raise, but still retained its rights to full recovery of is capital account of \$25.3 million, with the Company being guaranteed a pay out of this \$25.3 million in the event the brand is sold to a third party, or the Company can block such sale.
 As of December 31, 2024, a total of \$9,791,360 of the \$12 million was raised.
 It is unclear if there will be an attempt to raise the remaining amount under the offering.
 The Company retains 12.2% ownership interest in this entity plus a 2.5% override in the waterfall of distributions.
-As a result of the January 2024 capital call, which was the first triggering event to perform a review of the fair value of its Investment in Flavored Bourbon, LLC since the prior transaction in 2021, in accordance with adjusting for observable price changes for similar investments of the same issuer pursuant to ASC 321 as noted above, the Company performed a qualitative assessment of its Investment in Flavored Bourbon, LLC.
-The Company determined that the Class E Units being offered were similar enough to the Company's investment in Flavored Bourbon, LLC, which was done using the Option Pricing Model Backsolve Valuation Method ("OPM Backsolve Valuation Method").
-The Company's analysis determined the fair value of its Investment in Flavored Bourbon, LLC, should be adjusted to \$14,285,000 as of June 30, 2024 from \$10,864,000 recorded previously, with the resulting increase in fair value of \$3,421,000 recorded as gain on increase in value of Flavored Bo
+As a result of the January 2024 capital call, which was the first triggering event to perform a review of the fair value of its Investment in Flavored Bourbon, LLC since the prior transaction in 2021, in accordance with adjusting for observable price changes for similar investments of the same issuer pursuant to ASC 321 as noted above, the Company is investment in Class A Units (with differences including the Class A Units' liquidation preference seniority and preferential voting rights related to sale or liquidation) to trigger a reassessment of the value of the Company's Investment in Flavored Bourbon LLC, which was of He Valuation Method'').
+The Company's analysis determined the fair value of \$3,421,000 recorded as gain on increase in value of Flavored Bourbon, LLC on the condensed consolidated statement of operations for the year ended December 31, 2024.